-Fondly known as the “Festival of festivals”, the annual event was conceived as a tourism promotion activity at Kisama, (which is about 10 kms from the capital Kohima).
+Fondly called the “Festival of Festivals”, the annual event was conceived as a tourism promotion activity at Kisama, (which is about 10 kms from the capital Kohima).
 The location is called Naga Heritage Village at Kisama, where one can enjoy the Naga lifestyle and culture, food, music and tradition of each of those 18-20 clans, all at the at same place.
-Besides the usual showcasing of Naga dance, music, art, ethnic foods, handlooms and handicrafts, many other interesting contests and activities are organized such as, King Chilly Eating Contest, Pork Fat Eating Contest, Martial Art Contest etc.
+Besides the usual showcasing of dance, music, art, ethnic foods, handlooms and handicrafts of various Naga clans, many other eccentric contests and activities are organized such as, King Chilly Eating Contest, Pork Fat Eating Contest, Martial Art Contest etc.

 Where exactly does the Hornbill Festival Take place?

 The designated Hornbill Festival venue is the Kisama Heritage Village.
 Daily performances begin by 9 a.m. each day.
 One can easily book a taxi (mostly Maruti Van, Alto, Maruti 800 etc. are available on sharing basis) from Kohima to get there.
 Buy entry tickets at the gate and pass through the security check.
 It is winter in the North East.
 One may feel little hot on the bright sunny days on the top of the hill but it is always advisable to carry the jacket/sweater along with since the day ends very soon and by 3 pm the sun disappears behind the hill.